 If the policy is assigned as a Zone policy, deleting it from the Policies list does not remove it from the Zone policies list.
 To remove it as a Zone policy, you must also delete it from the Zone policies list.
-For information, see Chapter 23, "Removing Policy Assignments From the Management Zone," on page 81.
+For information, see Removing Policy Assignments From the Management Zone.

-25 Deleting Versions of a Policy
+Deleting Versions of a Policy